 Consumers are averse to market-pricing justifications for goods that they feel should be governed by communal rules.
 Moreover, communal-sharing justifications mitigate distress by making consumers feel that costs are necessary for community well-being.
 Communally reframed pharmaceutical pricing strategies, furthermore, reduce distress to levels associated with pricing strategies used by the software industry.

-Study 6: Need-Based versus Value-Based Drugs
+Study 6: Need-based vs. Value-based Drugs

-A substantial literature examines the fairness of various pricing strategies as perceived by consumers and finds that fairness is influenced by the product type and the harm caused by high prices (Bolton, Warlop, and Alba 2003; Campbell 1999; Kahneman et al. 1986a, 1986b).
+A substantial literature examines the fairness of various pricing strategies as perceived by consumers and finds that fairness is influenced by the product type and the harm caused by high prices (Bolton Warlop and Alba 2003; Campbell 1999; Kahneman et al. 1986a, 1986b).
 For instance, the failure of a firm to reduce prices when costs go down is judged to be more unfair when the product is a drug than when it is furniture (Campbell 2008).

-We suspect that the necessity and potentially lifesaving properties of medicine lead consumers to believe that health care companies should have a strong communal focus.
+We suspect that the necessity and potentially lifesaving properties of medicine leads consumers to believe that healthcare companies should have a strong communal focus.
 Next, we set out to test differences in perceptions of value-based pricing strategies for drugs that the public believes should subject to communal or market rules.
 Only when consumers believe that the drug price should be governed by communal rules should communal-sharing justifications be necessary and effective.

 Before the study, we confirmed that consumers believe that the pricing of lifesaving drugs as opposed to life-enhancing drugs should be based on communal-sharing principles.
-We asked undergraduates (N=81) how a cholesterol-lowering drug or an antiwrinkle drug should be priced.
-A majority (62%) indicated that an anticholesterol drug should be priced according to the needs and means of the patient rather than according to the demands of the marketplace.
-In contrast, only 28% made the same judgment for an antiwrinkle drug.
+We asked undergraduates (N = 81) how a cholesterol-lowering or an anti-wrinkle drug should be priced.
+A majority (62%) indicated that an anti-cholesterol drug should be priced according to the needs and means of the patient rather than according to the demands of the marketplace.
+In contrast, only 28% made the same judgment for an anti-wrinkle drug.

-Two hundred thirty-seven undergraduates were entered into a lottery in exchange for completing a web survey.
+Two hundred and thirty seven undergraduates were entered into a lottery in exchange for completing a web survey.
 They reviewed statements from the CEO of a pharmaceutical company who is considering raising prices on a popular drug to make up for R&D losses on another drug.
-Participants were randomly assigned to a condition where the price of either an anticholesterol or antiwrinkle drug was raised because of losses on another similar drug.
-They were also randomly assigned to a condition in which the price increase was accompanied by a communal justification ("continue researching and developing drugs that benefit everyone") or a market-pricing justification ("ensure revenues and profits for a healthy bottom line"; see app.
-D).
-Participants were then presented the statements: "This is a fair pricing strategy" and "I support the use of this pricing strategy," and responded on a 7-point scale labeled "strongly agree" to "strongly disagree."
+Participants were randomly assigned to a condition where the price of either an anti-cholesterol or anti-wrinkle drug was raised because of losses on another similar drug.
+They were also randomly assigned to a condition in which the price increase was accompanied by a communal-justification ("continue researching and developing drugs that benefit everyone") or a market-pricing justification ("ensure revenues and profits for a healthy bottom line"; see appendix D).

+Participants were then presented the statements: "This is a fair pricing strategy" and "I support the use of this pricing strategy," and responded on a seven-point scale labeled, "Strongly Agree" to "Strongly Disagree."